 Some of the houses have been decorated with furniture, artefacts and items that represent different eras.
 There are goldsmiths’ work areas, small cinema rooms and even tiny bedrooms and living areas.

 Golden Lane is often referred to as the ‘street of alchemists’.
 Despite the legend, however, the houses were never occupied by the king’s alchemists.
 Emperor Rudolf II of Austria (who eventually moved to live permanently in Prague) did have alchemists living in the castle, but they occupied rooms inside the main structure, rather than living in the tiny houses of Golden Lane.
 Rudolf’s alchemists did most of their work inside the Mihulka Tower, which sits on the northern side of the castle.

-The name Golden Lane, however, is not completely arbitrary.
-In the 17th century, the royal goldsmiths did live on this street.
+The name ‘Golden Lane’, however, is not completely arbitrary, as in the 17th century, the royal goldsmiths lived on the street.

 At one point and another through history, Golden Lane has been home to a number of famous figures.
 Perhaps the best known is Prague native Franz Kafka, who lived in number 22, his sister’s home, for almost two years.

 Amateur film historian Josef Kazda lived at number 12.
 Kazda is best remembered for saving thousands of films and documentaries from the Nazis during World War II.
 While the Nazis were destroying films and other national treasures, Kazda hid copies in his house – and even organised small screenings in secret – a big feat, considering how tiny the Golden Lane houses were, and still are.

 Nobel Prize-winning writer and poet Jaroslav Seifert lived on Golden Lane in 1929, but his house was one of the ones that were demolished.